 One of the most common and extensively used capacitors is the film capacitor.
 A film capacitor is defined as a capacitor that employs a thin plastic film as a dielectric.
 It is used in electrical and electronic equipment.
-This type of capacitor has some other names including, plastic film capacitor, polymer film capacitor, or film dielectric capacitors.
-It is also known as film cap and power film capacitor.
+This type of capacitor has some other names including, plastic film capacitor, polymer film capacitor, or film dielectric capacitor.
+It is also known as a film cap and power film capacitor.

-The dielectric characteristics of the film capacitor is different.
+The dielectric characteristics of the film capacitor are different.
 The dielectric used in this sort of capacitor can be any form of film.
 There is a ‘direct electrical connection’ establishment with the electrodes that are present on both windings in the modern form of film capacitor.
 This reduces the current’s route to the electrode to a minimum.

 Film capacitor is relatively simple to analyze and build.
 It is well-known for its dependability.
 This sort of capacitor is inexpensive to produce.
 The use of this capacitor reduces losses even on transmissions with high frequencies.
 Its structure is made of “Plastic Films.”
 These films are made to be very thin.
 Once the “Film drawing procedure” is done, the created film can be coated with a metal or left as is, depending on the use.

 This capacitor offers numerous advantages, including nearly infinite shelf life, the ability to withstand power surges without damage, and a low self-inductance.
 The capacitor also has the advantage of a very low ESR (ohmic resistance) and ESL (Parasitic Inductance).
 This is preferable in a variety of AC applications.
 It is also utilized even in applications requiring high frequencies.

 A film capacitor is extensively used in different applications due to its superior characteristics:

 - Because this capacitor is not polarized, it is appropriate for AC signal and power applications.